NightlyCommit/twing/docs/intro.md

 ## Asynchronous by nature

-Starting with 0.4.0, Twing is asynchronous by nature.
+Twing is asynchronous by nature.
 It means that `TwingEnvironment::render`,`TwingEnvironment::display` and the belonging `TwingTemplate` functions return a Promise.
 This asynchronous nature makes possible to implement asynchronous filters, functions and tests.

 ```js
 class SleepExtenstion extends Twing.TwingExtension {